brunoton/return-to-consciousness/complete-essay-v2.md

 ## Part II: Historical Origins {#part-ii-origins}

 *This section traces how objective empiricism—a research methodology that studies quantifiable patterns in experience—became conflated with metaphysical materialism through conceptual confusion rather than empirical necessity.
-Understanding this historical trajectory reveals that materialism's current dominance reflects methodological success misattributed to metaphysical assumptions, while clarifying what's fundamentally at stake in debates about consciousness and reality.*
+Understanding this historical trajectory reveals that materialism dominates today not because evidence proves it true, but because we mistakenly credited its metaphysical assumptions for science's methodological success.
+This clarifies what's fundamentally at stake in debates about consciousness and reality.*

 ### The Dualist Foundations of Modern Science